A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models

 \subsection{Transformer-based Pre-trained Language Models}

-Recent years have witnessed the emergence and successful applications of a large number of pre-trained language models.
+Recent years have witnessed the emergence and successful applications of large scale pre-trained language models (PLMs).
 They are regarded as a revolutionary breakthrough in deep learning and NLP.
-During the pre-training stage, the use of large-scale unlabeled data can provide strong support for an increased model scale, and make the system better grasp the diverse knowledge (e.g., linguistic knowledge, commonsense, facts, expertise, etc.) in the data.
+During the pre-training stage, the use of large-scale unlabeled data can provide a strong support to an increased model scale and a better grasp of the diverse knowledge (e.g., linguistic knowledge, commonsense, facts, expertise, etc.) in the data.
 State-of-the-art (SOTA) performance has been achieved in downstream tasks by fine-tuning the PLMs based on only a small amount of supervised data.

-The early work related to the idea of the pre-trained language model can be traced back to NNLM~\cite{nnlm},word2Vector~\cite{word2vector}, and ELMo~\cite{ELMo}.
-More recently, the pre-trained model based on Transformer~\cite{attention_is_all_your_need} has greatly improved the performance in various NLP tasks and become mainstream.
+The early work related to PLMs can be traced back to NNLM~\cite{nnlm}, word2Vector~\cite{word2vector}, and ELMo~\cite{ELMo}.
+More recently, the pre-trained models based on Transformer~\cite{attention_is_all_your_need}, a purely attention-based deep neural network, have greatly improved the performance in almost all NLP tasks and become the mainstream.
+Nowadays, the representative PLM infrastructures are mainly based on Transformer~\cite{attention_is_all_your_need} or its variants such as Transformer-XL~\cite{transformer_xl}, Longformer~\cite{longformer} and Reformer~\cite{reformer}.
 Thus this paper is focused on Transformer-based PLMs.
-The representative PLM infrastructures mainly include Transformer~\cite{attention_is_all_your_need} or its variants such as Transformer-XL~\cite{transformer_xl}, Longformer~\cite{longformer}, and Reformer~\cite{reformer}, etc. The objectives of model learning mainly include masked language modeling (MLM) and corrupted text reconstruction (CTR), etc. In order for a good understanding of them, we give a summary of representative PLMs in Table~\ref{PLMs} according to their different data construction modes, model infrastructures, and pre-trained tasks, etc. Here, we roughly divide the existing PLMs into the following three categories and provide a brief introduction to each of them.
+The objectives of model learning mainly include masked language modeling (MLM), corrupted text reconstruction (CTR), etc. In order for a good understanding of them, we give a summary of the representative PLMs in Table~\ref{PLMs} according to their data construction modes, model infrastructures, pre-training tasks, and main applications.
+Here, we roughly divide the existing PLMs into the following three categories and provide a brief introduction to each of them.